flybywiresim/docs/docs/fbw-a32nx/feature-guides/simbrief.md

 !!! warning "Important Notes"
     The current implementation of wind requests in the A32NX is in its early stages with a full accurate implementation to follow at a later date.
-This method provides an easy solution to quickly import winds from a valid simBrief OFP.
+This method provides an easy solution to quickly import winds from a valid SimBrief OFP.

     Please also note the following: